jpfleury/open-uri-context-menu/README.md

 ## Overview

 "Open URI Context Menu" is a plugin for gedit, the default Gnome text editor.
-This plugin adds two context menu items when we right-click on an URI present in the file content: open on the browser or open on gedit to view source code.
+This plugin adds a few context menu items when we right-click on an URI present in the file content:

+- open on the browser
+- open on gedit to view source code
+- copy URI

 [Original version](http://wiki.sukimashita.com/GEdit_Plugins) was developed by Martin Szulecki for gedit 2.